axiom4/library/docs/README_PART14.md

-# A Full Test Application Using Django and Angular (Part 14) - Django Roles
+# A Full Test Application Using Django and Angular (Part 14) - Keycloak Integration

 In this chapter, we will address a crucial aspect of any modern web application: API security.
 Protecting our APIs is essential to ensure that only authorized users can access and modify data.